Zest-studi-o/P01-Allotment-gardens/README.md

 - Implement further form validations by adding JS to differentiate between numbers from different countries and validate them.
 - Create individual pages for each location, that the user could easily access by clicking on the cards in the locations section.
 - Create a search bar and a filter for the locations to be able to sort and find.
+- Create another web page for social events: when getting assigned an allotment people would receive a free starter pack including a gardening and horticulture book to make the best use of the land, optionally fruit and veg can be produced, and 10% of this produce can be sold at local markets so the community gardens can have further social events.
+This feature will encourage users to participate in events and be active in the community.
+- Connect to local markets where produce can be sold to promote social events.
+Showcase local markets and what the users get from participating, helping with finding where are located.
-- Create another web page for social events.
+- Create a page with growing guides and downloadable content.
-- Promote the website using banners that encourage the user to apply and get a free starter pack.
+- Promote the website using banners that encourage the user to apply and get some downloadable gardening tips.

 ### Accessibility